-Immunisation rates for Aboriginal children in South Australia are below the target of 95% and are significantly lower than the rates for non-Aboriginal children.
+Immunisation rates for Aboriginal children in South Australia are below the target of 95%.

-There are a number of factors leading to this gap in coverage.
+There are a number of factors leading to the gap in coverage rates between Aboriginal children and non-Aboriginal children .
 Some of the main ones include:

 - timeliness, and

-SA Health has developed a promotional strategy that aims to increase immunisation rates by increasing awareness about the need for complete and timely immunisations for all Aboriginal children.
+SA Health has developed a promotional strategy and is, working collaboratively with Aboriginal immunisation providers in an aim to increase immunisation rates by increasing awareness about the need for timely and complete immunisations for all Aboriginal children.

 For more information on vaccinations or other immunisation information, contact your doctor, immunisation provider or SA Health's Immunisation Section.

 Resources for immunisation providers

 Promotional posters, brochures and reminder cards to promote immunisation for Aboriginal children will assist providers in addressing the low vaccination coverage rates in Aboriginal children.
 The promotional resources act as reminders for parents and carers of Aboriginal children about the need for timely vaccination, and are available from the Immunisation Section.

 For a downloadable copy of the poster, please click on the images below.

 The postcards are designed as a reminder for parents/carers to bring their child in for immunisation, promoting messages around timeliness and the need for booster immunisations.
 The postcards are pre-stamped to target specific age groups but can also be used as a general reminder.